redpuma/ansible-vagrant/README.md

 ## Requirements

-The role can be included for use against an Ubuntu host with [Ansible](http://docs.ansible.com/ansible/intro_installation.html) version 2.0.
+The [exercise role](https://github.com/redpuma/ansible-vagrant/tree/master/ansible/roles/install-ufw) can be included for use against an Ubuntu host with [Ansible](http://docs.ansible.com/ansible/intro_installation.html) version 2.0.

-Or using the Vagrantfile then [Vagrant 1.8.1+](https://www.vagrantup.com/downloads.html) and [VirtualBox 5.0x](https://www.virtualbox.org/wiki/Downloads) are required.
+Or using the Vagrantfile, in which case [Vagrant 1.8.1+](https://www.vagrantup.com/downloads.html) and [VirtualBox 5.0x](https://www.virtualbox.org/wiki/Downloads) are required.

 ## Instructions